Richard Hickmet

-Richard Saladin Hickmet (born 1 December 1947 in Hammersmith, London) is a British Conservative Party politician.
+Richard Saladin Hickmet (1 December 1947 – 10 September 2024) was a British Conservative Party politician and barrister who was the MP for Glanford and Scunthorpe from 1983 to 1987.

 Early life

+Hickmet was born in London in 1947.
 Of Turkish Cypriot origin, Hickmet's father, Ferid Hikmet, emigrated from Cyprus to the UK in the 1930s.
 His father and uncle, Nevvar Hikmet, were well known in the Turkish Cypriot community, and opened several restaurants in Soho, London in the 1940s, during World War II.

 Hickmet went to Millfield School in Street, Somerset, then the Sorbonne in Paris.
 From the University of Hull he gained a BA.

 He was called to the Bar in 1974, and practised at the Inner Temple.
 He was a councillor on Wandsworth Borough Council from 1978 to 1983.

 Parliamentary career

 Hickmet was Member of Parliament for Glanford and Scunthorpe, which he won in the Conservative landslide at the 1983 general election.
 However, he lost it to Labour candidate Elliot Morley at the 1987 election.
 Hickmet was later an unsuccessful candidate at the Eastbourne by-election in 1990 caused by the murder of Ian Gow.

 His last recorded contribution in the House of Commons was during Prime Minister's Questions on 5 May 1987, during which he said that "most parents are appalled by the promotion of gay rights" in schools, before suggesting that schools should be given more independence on such matters.